-- Placing and/or receiving a call, text message, or other communication during instructional time.
+• Placing and/or receiving a call, text message, or other communication during instructional time.
 Parent(s)/guardian(s) are asked to call the school for emergency situations, rather than attempting to contact their child directly.
-The school will, in return, contact the student. - The use of electronic devices in locker rooms, health suites, restrooms, and other areas where an individual would have a reasonable expectation of privacy. - Audio or video recording without advanced expressed permission from either a teacher or administrator and the individuals who are being recorded. - Taking, storing, disseminating, transferring, viewing, or sharing of obscene, pornographic, lewd, inappropriate, unauthorized, or otherwise illegal images or photographs, whether by electronic data transfer or other means, including but not limited to texting and e-mailing. - Using any electronic device for purposes which are in direct violation of other provisions within this Code of Conduct, such as bullying, cyber-bullying, cheating, or otherwise violating academic integrity, or harassing or intimidating students or staff members.
+The school will, in return, contact the student.

+• The use of electronic devices in locker rooms, health suites, restrooms, and other areas where an individual would have a reasonable expectation of privacy is strictly prohibited.
+Violations will result in elevated disciplinary action and may be subject to criminal prosecution.

+• Audio or video recording without advanced expressed permission from either a teacher or administrator and the individuals who are being recorded.

+• Taking, storing, disseminating, transferring, viewing, or sharing of obscene, pornographic, lewd, inappropriate, unauthorized, or otherwise illegal images or photographs, whether by electronic data transfer or other means, including but not limited to texting and e-mailing.

+• Using any electronic device for purposes which are in direct violation of other provisions within this Code of Conduct, such as bullying, cyber-bullying, cheating, or otherwise violating academic integrity, or harassing or intimidating students or staff members.
 Violation of the Use of Electronic Devices will result in the following discipline: